Quick example: run with all diagnostic output enabled

 HOL Blocking Events A long prefill blocked shorter requests Enable chunked prefill: --long-prefill-token-threshold 256

-Rejected Requests (Admission) Admission policy rejected the request Check token bucket capacity or admission policy
+Rejected Requests (Admission) Admission policy rejected the request at cluster ingress Check token bucket capacity or admission policy

 Rejected Requests (Routing) No routable instances for the request's model — all instances are Loading or Draining Increase initial_nodes, reduce loading_delay.mean, or stagger drain operations